codimoc/secret-wallet/README.md

 It is also possible to change the verbosity of information logged int the  _secretwallet.log_  file located in the  _.secretwallet_  home directory, by passing a logging level with the  _-ll_  option.

+Finally this configuration function can be used to change the storage type, for example selecting a local storage by typing:

+        secret_wallet conf -st local_sqlite

 ## <a id="reconfiguration"></a>Reconfiguration
 The reconfiguration process allows the re-encryption of all existing secrets when the device password or the memorable password are changed.
 In this scenario all secrets need to be retrieved, decrypted and re-encrypted with the new key(s).
 This can be done with the **reconf** command, with optional parameters set to *-d* for a change of device password, and to *-m* for a change of memorable password.